 ABSTRACT

-The study was conducted to assess the haplotype number and gene flow in three strains of chickens using PIT 1 gene, a transcription factor for growth hormone.
-A total of 15 chickens – 5 normal feathered (NF) and 5 frizzle feathered (FF) strains of Nigerian chickens as well as 5 broiler strains (BS) were used for this study.
-Genomic DNA was extracted from the blood of the chickens and was used to amplify the PIT 1 gene, sequenced, aligned and then analyzed by Bioinformatic analysis.
-Results showed that BS had the highest haplotype number and type (Hap 4, 5 and 6).
+The study was conducted to assess the haplotype number and gene flow in three strains of chickens using the PIT 1 gene, a transcription factor for growth hormone.
+A total of 15 chickens – 5 normal feathered (NF), 5 frizzle feathered (FF) strains of Nigerian chickens and 5 broiler strains (BS) were used for this study.
+Genomic DNA was extracted from the blood of the chickens and used to amplify the PIT 1 gene.
+It was sequenced, aligned, and then analyzed by Bioinformaticsanalysis.
+Results showed that BS had the highest haplotype number and type (Hap 4, 5, and 6).
 This was closely followed by the FF (Hap 2 and 3) and then NF (Hap 1).
 The gene flow and differentiation indices showed that the strains were distinct from each other with the NF exhibiting relatedness to its ancestral parents.
 The Gst value was high between NF and FF strains (0.333) and very low between BS and FF (0.008).
 The Nm value was high between NF and FF strains (0.836) but very low between BS and FF (0.062).
-Hs value was high for NF and BS, BS and FF (1) but low for NF and FF (0).
-Results further indicated that NF and BS had low genetic closeness whereas NF and FF are closely related to each other.
+The Hs value was high for NF and BS, BS and FF (1) but low for NF and FF (0).
+Results further indicated that NF and BS had low genetic closeness whereas NF and FF are closely related.
 PIT 1 gene was seen to have the potential to analyze genetic flow between any population.
 Consequently, it can be used for molecular characterization, conservation and improvement of the genetic potential of the local chicken.

-Key words: - Genetic diversity, gene flow, chicken, strains
+Keywords: - Genetic diversity, gene flow, chicken, strains

 INTRODUCTION

-The FAO has advocated for maintaining genetic diversity in domestic livestock, as it is an important asset for all breeding programmes and as such allows breeders to improve current traits or to develop new characteristics (Soltan et al., 2018).
-The improvement, and sustainability of production systems in chicken will depend on genetic variation being available (Sabry et al., 2021).
+The FAO has advocated for maintaining genetic diversity in domestic livestock, as it is an important asset for all breeding programs and as such allows breeders to improve current traits or to develop new characteristics (Soltan et al., 2018).
+The improvement, and sustainability of production systems in chicken will depend on the availability of genetic diversity (Sabry et al., 2021).

-Chicken strains globally, should be genetically characterized and conserved to protect genetic diversity as the risk of losing genetic diversity and or some peculiar characteristics are high especially among local chicken populations which constitute 80% of rural stock (Yakubu et al., 2019) and their products mostly preferred (Sabry et al., 2021).
-Local chickens exhibit some variations which are due to their genetic make-up and environmental factors, hence, making them important for genetic studies, improvement, preservation and conservation (Paradis and Shliep, 2019).
+Chicken strains globally should be genetically characterized and conserved to protect genetic diversity as the risk of losing genetic diversity and or some peculiar characteristics is high especially among local chicken populations which constitute 80% of rural stock (Yakubu et al., 2019) and their products mostly preferred (Sabry et al., 2021).
+Local chickens exhibit some variations which are due to their genetic makeup and environmental factors, hence, making them important for genetic studies, improvement, preservation, and conservation (Paradis and Shliep, 2019).

 Gene flow is the alteration of the frequency of alleles of any gene in a population and it results from interbreeding with organisms from another population having different frequencies.
-Genes from among population of species is an essential factor in maintaining species integrity (Soltan et al., 2018).
-Detection of genes of interest is based on three main approaches, namely; mapping of quantitative trait loci, sequencing of DNA and mRNA and the analysis of candidate gene (Tiley et al., 2020)
+Genes from among populations of species is an essential factor in maintaining species integrity (Soltan et al., 2018).
+Detection of genes of interest is based on three main approaches, namely; mapping of quantitative trait loci, sequencing of DNA and mRNA, and the analysis of candidate genes (Tiley et al., 2020)